-The living room lamp of a London family is expected to fetch a five figure sum at auction after it was identified as an early 18th century vase.
+The living room lamp of a London family has sold for £35,000 at auction after it was identified as an early 18th century vase.

 The rare Chinese crackle-glazed moonflask sat on a windowsill in Cadogan Square for decades before it was brought to be valued by Woolley and Wallis in Salisbury, where it was recognised as being nearly 300 years old.
-Stripped of its lampshade and fittings, the vase is now to be sold in the Fine Chinese Paintings and Works of Art auction on 7th December with a starting price of £10,000 (lot 121).
+Stripped of its lampshade and fittings, the vase was sold in the Fine Chinese Paintings and Works of Art auction on 7th December with a starting price of £10,000 (lot 121).

 “The vase was made during the relatively short reign of the Yongzheng Emperor, between 1723 and 1735,” explained Asian Art specialist, John Axford.
 “Yongzheng was a great admirer of antiques and during his reign the Imperial kilns of Jingdezhen developed very sophisticated monochrome wares to emulate those produced hundreds of years earlier.”